s2l1/Headless-Samourai-Dojo/README.md

 $ bitcoin-cli getblockchaininfo
 ```
 When bitcoind is still starting, you may get an error message like “verifying blocks”.
 That’s normal, just give it a few minutes.
 Among other infos, the “verificationprogress” is shown.
 Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.
 Since `-txindex` was specified in the `bitcoin.conf` file it will take an hour or more for bitcoin to build the transaction index.

+Let's take a step back and check on your other computer that is syncing Bitcoind Core.
+During the 3rd step of this guide you saved a hash that looks like the following.

+`> 3bac0674c0786689167be2b9f35d2d6e91d5477dee11de753fe3b6e22b93d47c`

+Let's check that this hash is indeed authentic by taking

 If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.
 A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.
 Now is also a great time to backup your system.